Click a photo below to jump to that interview.

 As the water industry adopts new technologies to make operations smarter, what key areas and skills do you recommend for young professionals to develop and learn?

-Young professionals can also gain value from participating in the SWAN Forum’s activities, such as Tara Norton, W/WW Industry Program Manager at Rockwell who is active in the SWAN Americas Alliance and is obtaining access to the professionals developing the technology that is being leveraged to realize smarter, more secure, and more sustainable water infrastructure.
+Young professionals can also gain value from participating in the SWAN Forum’s activities, such as Tara Norton, W/WW Industry Program Manager at Rockwell who is active in the SWAN Americas Alliance and is obtaining access to the professionals developing the technology that is being leveraged to realise smarter, more secure, and more sustainable water infrastructure.

 The City of Salem, Oregon is located in the Pacific Northwest of the US.
 As a public entity, the City is responsible for drinking water, flooding, stormwater, and wastewater treatment, while embarking on a smart water journey.
-As one of the newest SWAN utility Members, our SWAN Americas Alliance Intern Nishanth Senthilkumar (Staff Engineer – Water Operations at HR Green, Inc.) interviewed Devin about the digitization of the water sector.
+As one of the newest SWAN utility Members, our SWAN Americas Alliance Intern Nishanth Senthilkumar (Staff Engineer – Water Operations at HR Green, Inc.) interviewed Devin about the digitisation of the water sector.

 The City of Salem, Oregon has notably leveraged machine learning and artificial intelligence to successfully predict algae blooms.
 How have operators responded to/appreciated such predictive analytics tools?